codesurfers/codesurfers.github.io/links/index.md

 [Emacs](http://www.gnu.org/software/emacs/tour/)

-An operating system containing (amongst many, many other things) a file manager, calculator, games, package manager and even a text editor.
+An operating system containing (amongst many, many other things) a file manager, calculator, games, package manager and (arguably) a text editor.

-It can be extended in trivial, and extremely non-trivial ways with Emacs Lisp, which also happens to be the language it is written in.
+It can be extended in trivial, and non-trivial ways with Emacs Lisp, which also happens to be the language it is written in.

+Many users of Emacs suffer from the dreaded "Emacs Pinky" due to having to press down the Control key (or the Caps Lock key for that matter) for almost every command.

+This can be alleviated to some extent by adding support of another modifier key like "Hyper", to reduce dependence on the Control key.

+Users who prefer Vim's more ergonomic keybindings have a lot of options in making Emacs work that way.

 [VS Code](https://code.visualstudio.com/)